sonny-qa/sonny-qa.github.io/_posts/2018-01-06-PCA-stock-returns-python.md

 ## Using PCA in reverse

-This approach is inspired by this <a href="https://arxiv.org/pdf/1512.03537.pdf">paper</a>, which shows that, the often overlooked 'smaller' principal components representing a smaller proportion of the data variance, may hold useful insights.
+This approach is inspired by this <a href="https://arxiv.org/pdf/1512.03537.pdf">paper</a>, which shows that the often overlooked 'smaller' principal components representing a smaller proportion of the data variance may actually hold useful insights.

-The authors suggest that the principal components, may actually be broadly divided into three classes:
+The authors suggest that the principal components may be broadly divided into three classes:

-- The top few components global variation within the dataset.
+- The top few components which represent global variation within the dataset.
 - A set of components representing the syncronised variation between certain members of the dataset.
 - Components representing random fluctuations within the dataset.